-Never underestimate the power of mother nature.
+WASHINGTON — Never underestimate the power of mother nature.
 That was one of many lessons WTOP listeners said they learned from hearing the incredible story of reporter Dave Dildine rescuing a woman from drowning in Rock Creek Park.
-Here's what to do if you get stuck.

 Tell someone where you’re going, be aware of your surroundings and if something goes wrong, stay calm, said first responders who answered some of the questions of what to do in a life or death situation.

 “Right when you fall in, the cold shock is that your breathing rate is going to increase, your heart rate is going to increase and your blood pressure is going to increase, so slowing their breathing down in the first thing they need to do,” said leader of Montgomery County Fire and EMS water rescue team Capt.
 Eddie Russell.

 If you fall in freezing water, grab hold of the ice around you, or any floating objects nearby.

 “After a minute and they’ve got a hold of their breathing, that’s their opportunity to get out,” Russell said.